markslorach/markslorach/README.md

 ## 👋 Hello, I'm Mark.

-I'm a Junior Full-Stack Developer with a keen interest in front-end development.
+I'm a Junior Software Developer with a keen interest in full-stack development.
 I recently graduated from CodeClan's software development bootcamp following a career as a freelance videographer.
 I enjoy all things code, especially working with React and the JavaScript ecosystem.

 👨‍💻 I’m currently working on -
   - Improving the design and adding features to [minilist](https://github.com/markslorach/minilist.git).